zealtv/zeal-co-hugo/content/about.md

 ![Bob Jarvis Portrait](/images/BobJarvisPortrait.jpg)

-Bob Jarvis is an Australian artist and researcher working with music, vision, and code to explore the bleeding edge of multimodal composition and performance, his award-winning interactive, recorded, and performed audio-visual works having been exhibited internationally.
+Bob Jarvis is an Australian artist and researcher working with music, vision, and code to explore the bleeding edge of multi-modal composition and performance.
+His award-winning interactive, recorded, and performed audio-visual works have been exhibited internationally.
 Bob works as Director of Technology for Melbourne interactive arts company Playable Streets, lectures and supervises at RMIT University and The Victorian College of the Arts, and offers one-on-one tuition as a Max Certified